(Published January 2016, last updated June 2023)

 Which long-distance walk in France visits Châteauneuf-en-Auxois?

 The Burgundy Canal (between Pouilly-en-Auxois and Saint-Jean-de-Losne)

 Where is Châteauneuf-en-Auxois, France?
 Find it on Google maps

-Châteauneuf-en-Auxois is 12 kilometres (7.5 miles) past Pouilly-en-Auxois, including the 2-kilometre detour from the canal to reach the village.
-I recommend taking the boat cruise from the port at Pouilly-en-Auxois to Vandenesse-en-Auxois – to experience the journey through the canal tunnel and several locks – and covering the last 3 kilometres on foot.
+Châteauneuf-en-Auxois is located 165.6 kilometres (103 miles) along the Burgundy Canal, including the 1.4 kilometre detour from the canal to reach the village.
+I recommend taking the boat cruise from the port at Pouilly-en-Auxois to Vandenesse-en-Auxois – to experience the journey through the canal tunnel and several locks – then covering the last three kilometres on foot.